edagumusay/myMarketPlace/README.md

 Finally, “Submit”.
 After all, buyers will be able to see added items in the Recent items section or they can “Search for...” their desired item through the browser.

 Users can browse their desired items also by category through the browser.
-Buyers can contact the seller and initiate a chat.<br><br>
+Buyers can contact the seller and initiate a chat.<br><br><br>

 # Dataflow
 <img width="350" alt="data flow" src="https://github.com/edagumusay/myMarketPlace/assets/81931479/ed33fd51-80cd-4fdd-9562-15a7f17227ab">